seth586/guides/FreeNAS/mumble/3_ssl_domain.md

 However the [reverse-proxy jail guide](https://github.com/seth586/guides/blob/master/FreeNAS/webserver/6_reverse_proxy.md) also handles our domain certificate request and renewals, so for the sake of configuring and maintaining a domain and SSL/TLS certificates for mumble, and for future website projects on our server, this mumble guide will require the reverse proxy jail to be created and utilized.

-## Configure Dynamic DNS & Certbot
+## 1. Configure Dynamic DNS & Certbot
 Please complete steps 1-5 (minimum!) on the [reverse-proxy tutorial](https://github.com/seth586/guides/blob/master/FreeNAS/webserver/6_reverse_proxy.md) if you have not already done so, then come back here.

-## Mount Points for SSL/TLS keys
+## 2. Mount Points for SSL/TLS keys
 ```
 # mkdir /usr/local/etc/certs
 ```

-We need to share the public and private SSL/TLS keys in our `reverse-proxy` jail with our `mumble` jail, so log in to FreeNAS' web-ui and "stop" the mumble jail.
-Click "mount points".
+We need to share the public and private SSL/TLS keys in our `reverse-proxy` jail with our `mumble` jail, so log in to FreeNAS' web-ui and "stop" the `mumble` jail.
+With the `mumble` jail still selected, click "mount points".
 Click "Actions ▼", "Add".

 Remember to replace `example.com` with your own domain.